 What happens if your business ignores WCAG Guidelines?
 Legal risks explained

-Over 4,000 ADA Title III lawsuits were filed in federal courts in the first half of 2024.
-Experts believed this number reached nearly 9,000 by the year end.
-This alarming trend highlights the increasing legal search businesses face when they fail to comply with web accessibility standards.
+This alarming trend highlights the increasing legal scrutiny businesses face when they fail to comply with web accessibility standards.
 According to the National Law Review, there is no "easy fix" for accessibility barriers.
-So, if you own a business, it is better to understand the risks now rather than deal with a costly lawsuit later.

-Ignoring the importance of Web ContentAccessibility Guidelines WCAG can leave your business vulnerable tolawsuits, huge fines and a bad reputation.
-Small businesses and largecorporations could end up in serious legal trouble when they fail to ensurewebsite accessibility.
-Read on the legal risks, financial costs and the beststeps to protect your business before it is too late.
+Ignoring the importance of Web Content Accessibility Guidelines (WCAG) can leave your business vulnerable to lawsuits, huge fines, and a bad reputation.
+Small businesses and large corporations could end up in serious legal trouble when they fail to ensure website accessibility.

-What happens if your website fails tomeet WCAG standards
+What happens if your website fails to meet WCAG standards?

-Your website becomes an easy target forlegal action when it is not compliant with the Americans with Disabilities Act.Private individuals and the Department of Justice can file lawsuits againstbusinesses under the ADA.
-So make sure you never fail to provide accessibledigital content.
+Your website becomes an easy target for legal action when it is not compliant with the Americans with Disabilities Act.
+Private individuals and the Department of Justice can file lawsuits against businesses under the ADA.

 DOJ Lawsuits